frederikkemarin/BEND/docs/source/hydra.rst

 Running new embedders
 *********************

 First, an embedder needs to be implemented as laid out in the tutorial on adding new embedders.
-To run a new embedder on tasks, you should extend the `conf/embedding/embed.yaml <https://github.com/frederikkemarin/BEND/tree/main/conf/embedding/embed.yaml>`_ file.
+To run a new embedder on tasks, you should extend the `conf/embedding/embed.yaml <https://github.com/frederikkemarin/BEND/tree/main/conf/embedding/embed.yaml>`_ file following the example below.
-In order to add the new embedder, and embedder class must be used.
-The configuration for the new embedder class is added to the conf/embedding/embed.yaml file following this example (the values can of course be modified):
+This config file is used by the ``precompute_embeddings.py`` script to generate embeddings for the different tasks, as shown in the GitHub README.

 .. code-block::